 Wonton soup, the indispensable sidekick

-You can use any soup base you like as long as they are not too strongly flavored because they may "steal" the spotlight from the main star.
-They should not fight with the wontons for attention because they are like the faithful sidekicks of the superheroes.
-They may be the sidekick, but they play an indispensable role.
+You can use any soup base you like as long as they are not too strongly flavored because you don't want them to "steal" the spotlight from the main star.
+They should not fight with the wontons for attention.
+They are like the faithful sidekicks of superheroes.
+They may be the sidekicks, but they play an indispensable role.

-Lastly, just as I have said at the anatomy of a wonton soup recipe page, do not cook raw wontons in the soup.
+I have said this at the anatomy of a wonton soup recipe page and I am going to repeat it here -- Do not cook wontons in the soup.

-Right, kickstart your wonton adventure by making a batch of wonton soup with these 3 recipes.
+Right, let's begin your wonton adventure by making a batch of wonton soup with these 3 recipes.

 Recipe No.1